MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/remoteaccess/Start-BgpPeer.md

 This command starts a BGP routing session for the BGP router named Site17.

-### Example 2: Start a routing session in a multitenant evironment
+### Example 2: Start a routing session in a multitenant environment
 ```
 PS C:\> Start-BgpPeer -Name "Tenant22" -RoutingDomain "Rd001"
 ```